awsdocs/elb-application-load-balancers-user-guide/doc_source/create-application-load-balancer.md

 ## Step 5: Configure Targets for the Target Group<a name="select-targets"></a>

-With an Application Load Balancer, you will register targets by instance ID or by IP address, depending on the target type that you chose for your target group\.
+With an Application Load Balancer, the target type of your target group determines how you register targets with the target group\.

 **To register targets by instance ID**